-Great Basin College will not tolerate sexual harassment of students, faculty, and staff.
+Great Basin College will not tolerate sexual harassment of students, faculty, staff and other members of the campus community.
 Victims of sexual harassment can feel hurt, frustrated, and helpless.
-As a member institution of the NSHE, GBC adheres to the policies and disciplinary sanctions set forth by the Board of Regents.
-The President has designated the Administrative Officer or the Affirmative Action Officer as the officials responsible for receiving and investigating complaints of sexual harassment.
-Any administrator, employee, or supervisor who is aware of an alleged incident of sexual harassment will take immediate action to bring the matter to the attention of the Administrative Officer (Vice President for Student Services) or the Vice President for Business Affairs (Affirmative Action Officer).
+As a member institution of the Nevada System of Higher Education (NSHE), GBC adheres to the policies and disciplinary sanctions set forth by the Board of Regents.
+The President has designated the Administrative Officer/Title IX Coordinator or the Affirmative Action Officer as the officials responsible for receiving complaints of sexual harassment.
+Any administrator, employee, or supervisor who is aware of an alleged incident of sexual harassment will take immediate action to bring the matter to the attention of the Vice President for Academic and Student Affairs, Title IX Coordinator/Administrative Officer or the Vice President for Business Affairs (Affirmative Action Officer).
 Both are located in Berg Hall.

 Sexual Harassment is Illegal Under Federal and State Law